 - Very difficult to use; punishment for missing or landing a body shot is very highMachina

 This Machina is a bit of a controversial weapon.
-When firing a fully charged shot, the Machina not only gets a damage boost, but it also gains the ability to pierce enemies and damage multiple targets in a line.
-This makes it very handy for situations where opposing team members are bunched up in a small area, such as the payload cart or a narrow pathway.
+When firing a fully charged shot, the Machina not only gets a damage boost, but it also gains the ability to pierce enemies, damaging multiple targets in a line.
+This makes it very handy for situations where opposing team members are bunched up, such as the payload cart.
 Even without the piercing aspect, the damage boost allows one to take out targets much easier, particularly Medics.
 However, these perks only activate on a fully charged shot, meaning you’ll need to be scoped for a lengthy amount of time in order to get the benefits.

-To further complicate things, the gun fires tracer rounds that draw a bright streak in the sky when fired, drawing enemies to your location, especially opposing snipers.
-The gun is also unable to fire outside of the scope, requiring you to either stay closer to your teammates for support, or to be carrying one of the SMGs to better defend yourself.
-Because of these disadvantages, it’s more suitable when you’re playing on defense in maps like Gorge or Badwater, and you don’t have many opportunities to be sneaky with your sniping, and you’ll be around your teammates more.
+The gun also fires tracer rounds that draw a bright streak in the sky when fired, drawing enemies to your location.
+The gun is also unable to fire outside of the scope, requiring you to either stay closer to your teammates, or to be carrying one of the SMGs to better defend yourself.
+Because of these disadvantages, it’s more suitable when you’re playing on defense in maps like Gorge or Badwater, as you don’t have to worry about hiding yourself, and you’ll be around your teammates more.
 It’s a powerful alternative, however, if you find that you’re not using the damage boost/pierce that often, you may want to consider using a different weapon.